-Is system located or exposed to waterways or shorelines where flooding can be expected?
+Is the system located or exposed to waterways or shorelines where flooding can be expected?

-Is system located near any wooded areas that may be susceptible to wildfires?
+Is the system located near any wooded areas that may be susceptible to wildfires?

-Is system located in areas that soil subsidence or ground movement could be an issue?
+Is the system located in areas where soil subsidence or ground movement could be an issue?

 Is the system located in an area that is subject to tornados or hurricanes?